XodoDocs/itext-legacy-tmc-techblog/html2pdf/flyer.md

 *Back Side:*

 *How does it work:* 107 words
-pdfHtml provides a convenience API which allows you to convert an HTML file straight to a PDF file or to a list iText elements, giving you fine control over how to parse and insert the html elements.
+pdfHtml provides a convenient API which allows you to convert an HTML file straight to a PDF file or to a list iText elements, giving you fine control over how to parse and insert the html elements.

 input.html
 ```